notepad-plus-plus/npp-usermanual/content/docs/editing.md

             ![](../images/edit-tab-stops.png)

             If you want a specific number of space characters to replace each tab character, instead of the above-described fill-to-tabstop behavior, you should use a replacement operation in Extended or Regular Expression search mode to replace `\t` with the number of space characters you desire.
+    * NOTE: All the `Blank Operations` commands will default to doing a global change through the whole document.
+Starting in Notepad++ v8.4.9, if there is an active selection, the `Blank Operation` change will only apply to the selected text.

 * `Paste Special >` ⇒ submenu with actions that pastes HTML or RTF, and special versions of copy/cut/paste which handle NULL and other binary characters
     * Note: The HTML and RTF actions paste the HTML and RTF source code from the HTML or RTF entries in the Windows Clipboard; it does _not_ apply HTML or RTF formatting to what appears to be plain text in the Notepad++ editor window.